tindyc/skydive-forecast/README.md

 Open-Meteo for free forecast data.

-And everyone who’s built the tools I’m borrowing to get this project off the ground (pun intended).
+And everyone who’s built the tools and packages I’m borrowing to get this project off the ground.